Rangeland: Australia

-Australia's rangelands extend from tropical savannas in the north dominated by summer rainfall, though large areas of desert in central Australia to the southern rangelands dominated by winter rainfall.
+Australia's rangelands extend from tropical savannas in the north dominated by summer rainfall, through large areas of desert in central Australia, to the southern rangelands dominated by winter rainfall.
 They cover approximately 80 per cent of the Australian continent and equate broadly with the 'Outback'.
 However, rangelands also occur in higher rainfall areas where limitations other than rainfall restrict use to management of the natural landscape.
 The rangelands are where values and societal benefits are based primarily on natural resources.
 They are areas which have not been intensively developed for agriculture but extensive livestock production is a major land use, accounting for 55 per cent of the rangelands.
 Conservation reserves utilise around 11 per cent of the rangelands and the rangelands have areas of significant biodiversity and natural attractions on a world scale.
 Although mining and petroleum extraction uses a very small percentage of the rangelands, it economically contributes most to Australia's Gross Domestic Product compared with other rangeland industries (cattle, sheep and goat production, tourism, harvesting of native products).
 Indigenous land tenures of various types cover around 59 per cent of the rangelands and overlap with grazing and conservation uses.
 Although rangelands cover 80 per cent of Australia's land mass, at the 2016 Census, they were home to just over two per cent of the population (394,000 people), with 28 per cent of rangeland residents identifying as being Indigenous.